Peter Sarsgaard: 2003–present: Continued success

+He is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.

 Personal life

 In an interview with The New York Times, Sarsgaard stated that he followed Catholicism, saying: "I like the death-cult aspect of Catholicism.
 Every religion is interested in death, but Catholicism takes it to a particularly high level. [...]
 Seriously, in Catholicism, you're supposed to love your enemy.
 That really impressed me as a kid, and it has helped me as an actor. [...]
 The way that I view the characters I play is part of my religious upbringing.
 To abandon curiosity in all personalities, good or bad, is to give up hope in humanity."

 Among his most notable romantic relationships, Sarsgaard dated burlesque dancer Dita Von Teese and model and actress Shalom Harlow.
 Early in his film career, he dated photographer Malerie Marder, a close friend from his days attending Bard College, who had featured Sarsgaard in some of her early work.

 Sarsgaard began a romantic relationship with actress Maggie Gyllenhaal, the sister of his close friend Jake Gyllenhaal, in 2002.
 In April 2006, they announced their engagement, and on May 2, 2009, they married in a small ceremony in Brindisi, Italy.
 They have two daughters, born in October 2006 and April 2012.

 Sarsgaard is vegan, but says he cooks meat for his children.

 In June 2013, Sarsgaard and numerous other celebrities appeared in a video showing support for Chelsea Manning.